leonardopaffi/cookbook/README.md

 # cookbook

 Collection of sources in different languages.

-The method is described here: https://www.devdungeon.com/cookbook
+The method is described here: <https://www.devdungeon.com/cookbook>

-## TODO!
+## TODO

 Topics I'd like to add in this cookbook:

 - Matlab
 - Julia
 - Markdown

 ## Available

 Topics I'm currently working on that will be added in the near future in this cookbook:

 - C
 - C++
+- Rust
 - Python
 - Go
 - git